Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 • You'll feel like a resident of Venice instead of a tourist.

-The location was perfect: We could buy our morning breakfast supplies at a bakery just around the corner, and the Campo Santa Maria Formosa was a pleasant place for lounging or calling home with our cellular phone.
-(The apartment itself was in a "dead zone," so we'd walk to the campo and make our calls while watching women buying flowers, old people chatting in the square, and kids bouncing soccer balls off the wall of the church.)
-Our apartment was at the end of a narrow alley off the cross street that led to the campo, so it was extremely quiet even at the busiest times of the day.
+The location was perfect.
+We'd walk to the campo to relax or make phone calls while watching women buying flowers, old people chatting in the square, and kids bouncing soccer balls off the wall of the church.
+(Our apartment was at the end of a narrow alley off the cross street that led to the campo, so it was extremely quiet even at the busiest times of the day.)

-The Santa Maria Formosa Apartment wasn't fancy, but it was atmospheric, comfortable, and impeccably clean.
+The apartment wasn't fancy, but it was atmospheric, comfortable, and impeccably clean.
 It was the perfect size for two people and would have been ideal for a couple with one or two children.
 Four adults could share the apartment if one couple didn't mind sleeping on the living room's sofa bed.
 (One caveat: Although the apartment is heated, it doesn't have air conditioning.
 Still, because it isn't in the direct sun, it shouldn't get too hot on a typical summer day.)

-For information on how to reserve the Santa Maria Formosa Apartment through Venere, our Italian booking partner, see the booking information page.
+For information on how to reserve the "Rialto Bridge 2 Laura" apartment through Venere, our Italian booking partner, see the booking information page.
 You can also click here or use the navigation table below to take a photo tour.

 Next page: Booking information